taylorsomers/Pattengoods.Solution/README.md

 ## Description

+  Pattengoods is an application build with C#/.NET using Entity Framework Core on an MVC pattern.

   ### What is a "Pattengood"?

   "Pattengood" is a term I coined while thinking about this project idea.
 My working definition is as follows: